jakeqaverch/Engagement-Survey/README.md

 ## Manager Support

 - Combined metric of the questions dealing with support of individual managers.
+- Maximum value of 5
+- Relatively high mean with lower varience which means people generally have positive experiences with their direct managers.
+- Those with low answers should be examined further.
+If they share similar managers then this should be examined further.

 | Metric | Value  |
 |--------|--------|